-- a) Provide appropriate support and retention to ensure there will be no ground settlement or movement, during excavation or after construction, sufficient to cause an adverse impact on adjoining property or public infrastructure. - b) Provide appropriate support and retention to ensure there will be no adverse impact on surrounding property or infrastructure as a result of changes in local hydrogeology (behaviour of groundwater).
+- a) Provide appropriate support and retention to ensure there will be no ground settlement or movement, during excavation or after construction, sufficient to cause an adverse impact on adjoining property or public infrastructure. - b) Provide appropriate support and retention to ensure there will be no adverse impact on surrounding property or infrastructure as a result of changes in local hydrogeology (behaviour of groundwater). - c) Provide details of cut-off walls or similar controls prior to excavation such that any temporary changes to the groundwater level, during construction, will be kept within the historical range of natural groundwater fluctuations.
+Where the historical range of natural groundwater fluctuations is unknown, the design must demonstrate that changes in the level of the natural water table, due to construction, will not exceed 0.3m at any time. - d) Provide tanking to below ground structures to prevent the entry of seepage water such that subsoil drainage/ seepage water is NOT collected and discharged to the kerb and gutter to comply with Chapter E2.2.5 and E2.2.10 of the Council's DCP. - e) Provide a Geotechnical and Hydrogeological Monitoring Program that: - will detect any settlement associated with temporary and permanent works and structures, - will detect deflection or movement of temporary and permanent retaining structures (foundation walls, shoring bracing or the like),

-- c) Provide foundation tanking prior to excavation such that any temporary changes to the groundwater level, during construction, will be kept within the historical range of natural groundwater fluctuations.
-Where the historical range of natural groundwater fluctuations is unknown, the design must demonstrate that changes in the level of the natural water table, due to construction, will not exceed 0.3m at any time. - d) Provide tanking to below ground structures to prevent the entry of seepage water such that subsoil drainage/ seepage water is NOT collected and discharged to the kerb and gutter. - e) Provide a Geotechnical and Hydrogeological Monitoring Program that: - will detect any settlement associated with temporary and permanent works and structures. - will detect deflection or movement of temporary and permanent retaining structures (foundation walls, shoring bracing or the like), - will detect vibration in accordance with AS 2187.2 Appendix J including acceptable velocity of vibration (peak particle velocity), - will detect groundwater changes calibrated against natural groundwater variations, - · details the location and type of monitoring systems to be utilised, - details the pre-set acceptable limits for peak particle velocity and ground water fluctuations. - details recommended hold points to allow for the inspection and certification of geotechnical and hydrogeological measures by the professional engineer, and - details a contingency plan.
+- will detect vibration in accordance with AS 2187.2 Appendix J including acceptable velocity of vibration (peak particle velocity), - will detect groundwater changes calibrated against natural groundwater variations, - details the location and type of monitoring systems to be utilised, - details the pre-set acceptable limits for peak particle velocity and ground water fluctuations, - details recommended hold points to allow for the inspection and certification of geotechnical and hydrogeological measures by the professional engineer, and - details a contingency plan.